Hash Tables

 Under the hood, dictionaries are hash tables.

-This post is a chapter in the book Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents.
+This post is part of the book Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents.
 Suggested citation: Skycak, J. (2021).
 Hash Tables.
-Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents. https://justinmath.com/hash-tables/
+In Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents. https://justinmath.com/hash-tables/

 Under the hood, dictionaries are hash tables.